 TL;DR: The best way to stay on track is to plan.
 And back up plan for when your plans go wrong.
 Research healthy restaurants ahead of time, pack dry snacks (RX bars, nuts, dried fruit), and don’t be afraid to speak up in defense of your goals.

 Eating on the company dime, or per diem as it were, can be both good and bad.
-On the one hand, you may have a generous allowance to spend that may exceed what you would spend at home, while on the other, it may be challenging to follow a health regimen.
+On the one hand, you may have a generous allowance to spend that may exceed what you would spend at home, while on the other, it may be challenging to follow a health regimen while traveling for business.
 For business travelers, it can feel impossible to keep up with health and wellness goals when on the road.
 A meal per diem can be a perceived barrier, an excuse to fall behind on personal goals or an enticing reason to indulge.
 But it doesn’t have to be any of those things.